daniellvaz/blog-nestjs-vite/README.md

     When user is unauthenticate:
       [] - user can be abble to read the posts.
       [x] - user can be abble to create.
-      [] - when user create an account, the email must be verified by a link sended to users email.
+      [x] - when user create an account, the email must be verified by a link sended to user's email.
       [] - user can be recovery password by email link.
-      [] - user can use google credentials to create account.
+      [] - user can use github credentials to create account.

     When user is authenticated:
       [] - user can be abble to update profile if email has been verified.